-- Plan menus and food utilization based on anticipated number of guests, nutritional value, palatability, popularity, and costs.
+- Plan menus and food utilization based on the anticipated number of guests, nutritional value, palatability, popularity, and costs.

-- Responsible for catering facility and the execution of all parties including menu selections, decorations and staffing events.
+- Responsible for catering facility and the execution of all parties including menu selections, decorations, and staffing events.

-- Accountable for monitoring budgets, forecasting and maintaining financial and administrative records.
+- Accountable for monitoring budgets, forecasting, and maintaining financial and administrative records.

 - Coordinate donations of cupcakes and merchandise to local and national charities, valued over $50,000 per year.

 - Responsible for outfitting new shop including ordering all furniture, coffee bar supplies, fondant station supplies, and office supplies.